didaquis/changelog-generator/README.md

 # Changelog-generator

-This is a project made with [Next.js](https://nextjs.org) to create easy and fast changelogs.
+This is a project made to create easy and fast changelogs.

 ![Preview](./docs-assets/preview.png)